 - Overall health and life expectancy.

-“To be eligible for surveillance, you have to meet two criteria: One is the biological criteria, meaning you have to have the right tumor,” Dr. Klein explains.
+“To be eligible for surveillance, you have to meet two criteria: One is the biological criteria, meaning you have to have the right tumor,” Dr. Haywood explains.
 “The second is you have to have the right psyche.
 Active surveillance is not for everyone.”

 In making your decision about active surveillance, ask yourself: Can you commit to repeated testing (including prostate biopsies), which can cause some pain and carry a risk (albeit low) of infection?

 “When someone is newly diagnosed with prostate cancer, the first question they should ask ought to be not what’s the best treatment, but does the cancer need treatment?”
-Dr. Klein advises.
+Dr. Haywood advises.
 “That’s what I would encourage any patient to ask.”